AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 ![](images/CommandParser.png)

-The CommandParser class connects the main BusynessManager class and the other Manager classes.
-These include the InventoryManager, SalesManager, SearchManager and RevenueCalculator class.
-When the BusynessManager class detects user input, it calls the CommandParser class and provides the user input as a String.
-At this point, the CommandParser goes through 3 steps to execute the user input, before giving back control to the user by returning to the BusynessManager class.
+The CommandParser class connects the main BusynessManager class with the other Manager classes, and is called when the BusynessManager class detects user input.
+It takes in the user input as a String, and undergoes 3 steps to execute the user input, before giving back control to the user by returning to the BusynessManager class.

 The 3 steps is as follows:

-1. Splitting user input String
+1. Splitting the user input String
 2. Executing the command
 3. Manipulating the information

-**Splitting user input String**
+**Splitting the user input String**

 ![](images/CommandParser_Ref1.png)

-When the BusynessManager class detects user input, it calls `parseCommand()` in the CommandParser class, giving this method the user input as a String.
-It will then split the user input into the "command" and the "information" portions.
+1. `parseCommand()` in the CommandParser class is called, taking in the user input as a String.
+2. The user input is split into the "command" and the "information" portions.
-The "command" portion is defined as a one-word String that will define which task the user wants Busyness Manager to do, while the "information" portion contains the relevant information for that task.
-For instance, the "information" can include the product ID, name, quantity and price.
-To split the user input String, `parseCommand()` calls 3 sub-methods.
+   * "command": A one-word String defines what task the user wants Busyness Manager to do,
+   * "information": Contains the relevant information for that task. (e.g. product ID / name / quantity / price)
+3. To split the user input String, `parseCommand()` calls 3 sub-methods.
-Firstly, the CommandParser class calls `getCommandSeparatorIndex()` which will return the index of the first space of the user input String.
-The first space will be returned, as the "command" is a one-word String, which will be the first word of the user input.
-After that, `parseCommand()` calls `splitCommand()` and `splitInfo()` which returns the "command" and the "information" respectively.
-Both sub-methods utilise `.substring()` that is from Java's String class.
+   * `getCommandSeparatorIndex()`: Returns the index of the first space of the user input String.
+     * The first space will be returned, as the "command" is a one-word String, which will be the first word of the user input.
+   * `splitCommand()` and `splitInfo()`: Returns the "command" and the "information" respectively.
+     * Both sub-methods utilise `.substring()` from Java's String class.

 **Executing the command**

 ![](images/CommandParser_Ref2.png)

-After the "command" and "information" have been extracted, `parseCommand()` calls `executeCommand()`, with the "command" and the "information" as parameters.
-Within this method, the "command" is passed into a switch statement, which determines which command method the parser should execute.
-For example, in the sequence diagram above, if the "command" is the one-word String `add`, the switch statement will call `addProduct()` with the "information" as a parameter.
-If the "command" does not correspond to any of the possible commands, `executeCommand()` will throw a `InvalidCommandException` which will output an error message to the user that their "command" does not exist, and is therefore invalid.
+1. `parseCommand()` calls `executeCommand()`, with the "command" and the "information" as parameters.
+2. The "command" is passed into a switch statement that determines what command method the parser should execute.
+   * For example, in the sequence diagram above, if the "command" is the one-word String `update`, the switch statement will call `updateProduct()` with the "information" as a parameter.

 **Manipulating the information**

 ![](images/CommandParser_Ref3.png)

-After calling the appropriate command execution method, the command execution method will extract the relevant attributes from the "information" String.
-This is done using `.split()` from Java's String class, which outputs an array of Strings.
-Before extracting the attributes, the method checks if the correct tags have been inputted by the user.
-This is done through the finding the index where the tag is expected to be, and checking the String in that index with the expected tag using `.equals()` from Java's String class.
-If the inputted tags are deemed correct, the extraction of attributes will begin.
-Throughout the extraction of attributes segment, due to the use of an array, exception handling of `ArrayOutOfBoundsException` is done.
-In the scenario where this exception is thrown, `InvalidCommandException` will also be thrown, and later caught when the command execution method returns.
+*Note: from here on, it is assumed that `update` is the "command".*

+1. The command method extracts the relevant attributes from the "information" String.
+   * This is done using `.split()` from Java's String class, which outputs an array of Strings.
-For the product **name**, since it is expected to be of type `String`, the attribute is extracted directly from the index immediately after the index that contains `/name`.
-However, due to how `split()` works, only one-word Strings are able to be extracted as the product name.
+2. The product **name** is extracted directly from the index immediately after the "command".
+   * However, only one-word Strings can be extracted as the product name using this method.
 Hence, the name of products in the program are restricted to one-word Strings.
 This limitation will be addressed in later versions.

-For the product **quantity** or **price**, the attribute will be extracted from the index immediately after the index that contains `/qty` `/price` respectively.
-After that, since we require the product quantity and price to be of type `int` and not `String`, the attribute will undergo parsing to an integer type, with appropriate exception handling.
-This integer is the final result from the attribute extraction of the product quantity or price.

-For the product **ID**,  the attribute will be extracted from the index immediately after the index that contains `/id`.
+3. The product **ID** is extracted from the index immediately after the product name.
-After that, since we require the product ID to be of type `int` and not `String` for formatting purposes, the attribute will undergo parsing to an integer type, with appropriate exception handling.
-Next, there is a check to confirm that the inputted ID is within the maximum size of a product list, which is 9999 due to the ID format (ID_XXXX where X represents a digit).
-If the check is satisfactory, the product ID is then formatted to the ID format (ID_XXXX) and converted back to a String.
-This String is the final result from the attribute extraction of the product ID.
+   * Since the product ID needs to be of type `int` and not `String` for formatting purposes, the attribute undergoes parsing to an integer type,
+   * The product ID is then formatted to the ID format (ID_XXXX) and converted back to a String.
+4. The product **quantity** and **price** is extracted from the subsequent indexes.
+   * Since the product quantity and price need to be of type `int` and not `String`, the attribute undergoes parsing to an integer type.

-When the attributes have been extracted, the command execution method will call its counterpart located in the relevant Manager class.
-The counterpart in the Manager class is the method that actually performs the task inputted by the user.
+5. When the attributes have been extracted, the command method will call its counterpart in the relevant Manager class.
-After this counterpart has returned, the command execution method will also return, followed by `executeCommand()` and `parseCommand()`.
-Finally, CommandParser returns to the BusynessManager class, giving input control back to the user.
+   * After this counterpart has finished executing, the command method will return, followed by `executeCommand()` and `parseCommand()`.
+6. CommandParser returns to the BusynessManager class, giving input control back to the user.

-*Note:* The manipulating information description applies to most command execution methods.
-However, for printing of the product list and computation of total revenue, since there is no "information" required for their command execution methods, they will skip the extraction of attributes portion.
+*Note:* This concept of attribute extraction applies to most command execution methods.
+However, for printing of the product list and computation of total revenue, since there is no "information" required for their command methods, they will not require attribute extraction.

 ## Product Scope